Formal Security Analysis on dBFT Protocol of NEO: Vulnerability In Attacks

 \subsubsection{Attack Model}

-Byzantine behavior means the node can do arbitrary actions, including both malicious or honest actions.
+Byzantine behavior means a node can conduct arbitrary actions, including both malicious or honest actions.
 The vulnerability is due to malicious behaviors controlled by Byzantine nodes.
 We give the definition of this case.

 \begin{defi}[$\widehat{f=2}$] Assuming that there are totally 7 delegates in the committee, and two of them (including the speaker) are Byzantine nodes, \textit{i.e.}, $f=2$.
 The attack under such condition is denoted as $\widehat{f=2}$. \end{defi}